-Originator Assessment Main Strengths (+) and Challenges(-) Property Valuation Policies & Procedures " Banco Santander uses 17 approved independent valuation companies. " The valuator for each transaction is selected in a centralised manner by SIBASA (part of the group), which is in charge of supervising the whole valuation process (also for broker originated loans), including the quality control of the valuators. " It is worth mentioning that if the purchase price of the property is lower than the valuation, Banco Santanda will take the lowest of the two. " Quality of valuations in Spain is standardised by the Bank of Spain, who certifies valuators or Sociedades de Tasacion.
-Closing Policies & Procedures Random internal audits are carried out to double check the inputs fed into the system.
-At closing all the documentation is scanned and a digital file is created.
-Banco Santander is in line with the Spanish standards.
-Credit Risk Management " Banco Santander presents 17 regional units (one per region in Spain) with an average of 43 people on each one.
-Originator Stability Quality Control & Audit " Banco Santander is regulated by the Bank of Spain and carries out annual external audits. " The pool to be securitised has been audited.
-Management Strength & Staff Quality " Banco Santander is a well established originator with a high level of sophistication.
-Technology Banco Santander is also a leading entity in terms of IT resources.
-Back-up copies are made periodically and kept for a term according to its importance. ervicer Background: Banco Sai ntander Servicer and Its Rating: " Banco Santander (Aa2, under review for possible downgrade /P-1) Total Number of Mortgages Serviced: " As of 31 December 2010, the residential mortgage book balance is €58 million.
-Number of Staff: " Not available Servicer Assessment: Main Strengths and Challenges Overall Assessment: Average Servicer Ability Loan Administration " Banco Santander branches are divided in three different categories depending on their arrears levels.
-Early Arrears Management W p to 30 days in arrears the transaction is under the surveillance of the branch, although from day 10 external contact centres might also be taken on board.
-From day 30 onwards, it is not only the branch but also the experts from the correspondent regional unit looking at the transaction.
-Every 30 days a new course of action is established depending on the risk profile, and a new cycle begins combining calls, sms, letters, etc, but always using a call blending system in order to obtain a more efficient management of the progress.
-From day 91 to day 150, transactions below €30,000 are externalized and transactions above €30,000 are kept in house.
+Servicer and Its Rating: " Banco Santander (Aa3/P-1) Total Number of Mortgages Serviced: " As of 31 December 2010, the residential mortgage book balance is €58 million.
+Number of Staff: Not available

+Servicer Assessment: Main Strengths and Challenges Overall Assessment: Average Servicer Ability Loan Administration " Banco Santander branches are divided in three different categories depending on their arrears levels.
+Early Arrears Management " Up to 30 days in arrears the transaction is under the surveillance of the branch, although from day 10 external contact centres might also be taken on board. " From day 30 onwards, it is not only the branch but also the experts from the correspondent regional unit looking at the transaction. " Every 30 days a new course of action is established depending on the risk profile, and a new cycle begins combining calls, sms, letters, etc, but always using a call blending system in order to obtain a more efficient management of the progress. " From day 91 to day 150, transactions below €30,000 are externalized and transactions above €30,000 are kept in house.
 Loss Mitigation and Asset Management " If after 151 days the incident has not been solved (either repayment or renegotiation), they start to prepare the judicial procedure. " At this stage the €30,000 rule still applies, which leads to external lawyers as well (156 different law firms trough Spain). " No less than 18 months elapsed from the moment the claim is submitted to the moment the auction takes place.
-Servicer Stability · " Banco Santander combines the strength of its internal resources with the support of some external entities.
-Management Strength & Staff Quality " Besides the branch and these external companies, Banco Santander internally counts with 84 people for transactions less than 90 days in arrears, 26 people for transactions between 91 and 150 days in arrears, and 79 people for transactions above 151 days in arrears.
+Servicer Stability Management Strength & Staff Quality Banco Santander combines the strength of its internal resources with the support of some external entities.
+Besides the branch and these external companies, Banco Santander internally counts with 84 people for transactions less than 90 days in arrears, 26 people for transactions between 91 and 150 days in arrears, and 79 people for transactions above 151 days in arrears.
+IT, Reporting & Quality control, Audit " Regular testing, back-up and upgrade of the IT system Strength of Back-up Servicer Arrangement: N/A